This trope in its most basic form — and it's so powerful

 - Final Fantasy Tactics Advance and Final Fantasy Tactics A2 has Quicken and Smile.
 Both of these abilities lets the target go immediately, regardless of whose turn was next.
 For example, if your Warrior just took his turn, you could make him go again.
 A2 has enemies in the bonus sidequests take multiple turns before your party even gets a chance to take their first turn.

 - And Tactics had 'Stop'.
 If it lands, the target stops.
-Then there's Disable and Immobilize which prevent acting and moving respectively; powerful abilities when your two possible things to do on a turn are either move or act.
+Then there's Disable and Immobilize which prevent acting and moving respectively; powerful abilities when your only two options to do during a turn are "move" and "act".
 Video Game Cruelty Potential exists where you have these ALL stacked on an enemy.
 Especially as spamming them tends to create XP.

 - Lexi-Cross: Each round had four safety tokens, two hidden on each player's board.
 A safety token could be used (more properly, passed to the opponent) whenever a "bad" board space (blank, minus points, poke row/column, lose turn) was revealed on the controlling player's board or the spinner stopped on End of Turn, Lose Turn or Bankrupt.